The North Carolina State Wolfpack men’s basketball team has a storied and triumphant past in the NCAA tournament.

 This week’s NC State point spread

-Below see this week’s NC State basketball lines at North Carolina online sportsbooks.
-Click on any odds to claim the posted bonuses and open a betting account.
+Below see this week’s NC State basketball lines at North Carolina betting sites.
+Click on any listed odds to claim the featured sportsbook bonuses in NC and open a betting account.

 NC State Wolfpack NCAA tournament odds